wx83/Subjective/versionB/index.md

           <td style="border:1px solid #ddd; padding:0.5em;">
           <!-- random -->
             <strong>Sample 1: </strong><br>
-            A:She said Cemal had entered the consulate five hours earlier and still hadn't come out.<br><br>
+            D:She said Cemal had entered the consulate five hours earlier and still hadn't come out.<br><br>
-            B: Jamal knows the Saudi regime very well.
+            E: Jamal knows the Saudi regime very well.
 He has been there.
 He has been serving in the embassy in London, the Saudi embassy in Washington.
 He was the editor of Al-Watan newspaper.
 And I think his knowledge of the regime added credibility to his profession as a journalist when he spoke out."<br><br>
           </td>
           <!-- visual -->
           <td style="border:1px solid #ddd; padding:0.5em;">
             <strong>Sample 2:</strong><br>
-          A: killing, dismembering his body.
+          D: killing, dismembering his body.
 There needs to be some consequence."<br><br>
-          B: Since he was killed, Jabal Khashoggi's body has yet to be found.
+          E: Since he was killed, Jabal Khashoggi's body has yet to be found.
 Saudi Arabia has denied any involvement in the disappearance of Khashoggi."<br><br>
           </td>
         </tr>
         <tr>
         <!-- textual -->
           <td style="border:1px solid #ddd; padding:0.5em;">
             <strong>Sample 3:</strong><br>
-          A: "Since he was killed, Jabal Khashoggi's body has yet to be found.
+          D: "Since he was killed, Jabal Khashoggi's body has yet to be found.
 Saudi Arabia has denied any involvement in the disappearance of Khashoggi."<br><br>
-          B: spoke with the king of Saudi Arabia.
+          E: spoke with the king of Saudi Arabia.
 The king firmly denied any knowledge of it.
 He didn't really know.
 Maybe — I don't want to get into his mind, but it sounded to me like maybe these could have been rogue killers."<br><br>
           </td>
           <td style="border:1px solid #ddd; padding:0.5em;">
           </td>